 The Maine Department of Education should engage in a process to revise the Maine Learning Results to specifically articulate the topics required to cover all areas of the Wabanaki Studies Law.
 This will ensure that teachers have sufficient guidance to implement the law, and that the Department has sufficient tools to enforce it.
-A helpful starting point would be reviewing the concentrated areas of study recommended in the Final Report of the Wabanaki Studies Commission,245 including tribal sovereignty, as well as any recommendations made by a newly configured Wabanaki Studies Commission (as recommended above).
+A helpful starting point would be reviewing the concentrated areas of study recommended in the Final Report of the Wabanaki Studies Commission, including tribal sovereignty, as well as any recommendations made by a newly configured Wabanaki Studies Commission (as recommended above).
 The process must incorporate Wabanaki people in positions of authority, and must also provide appropriate compensation to Wabanaki people who participate in the process.

 Additionally, in collaboration with the State Board, the Maine Department of Education should use its school approval authority and oversight over comprehensive education plans to ensure that schools are meaningfully implementing the Wabanaki Studies Law.
-Comprehensive plans should be publicly posted so that members of the public can assess their school's implementation of the law.246 and resources to teachers and districts across the state, to monitor compliance with the law, and to elevate and publicize best practices from Maine's diverse classrooms.
+Comprehensive plans should be publicly posted so that members of the public can assess their school's implementation of the law.